Tiruvallur: Road transport

 Tiruvallur is situated on the Chennai–Tirupati trunk road.
 Major road connecting Chennai and Tiruvallur include Chennai-Tiruvallur High Road which runs through Tiruninravur, Avadi, Tirumullaivayil, Ambattur and Villivakkam merges with New Avadi Road in metro area until Kilpauk.
 Another major road is Poonamallee - Tiruvallur Road which runs through Thirumazhisai, and merges with the Chennai-Banglore Highways at Nazarethpettai and enters the Chennai city via Poonamallee, Koyambedu, the same road can be used to navigate to Porur, Guindy and Saidapet via.
 Mount-Poonamallee Trunk Road.
 Other than above roads, direct roads leading to sub-urban/northern parts of Chennai City viz.
 Redhills, Ponneri were available from Tiruvallur.
-Further, other parts of Chennai and other districts can be accessed by reaching Chennai Outer Ring Road which runs west to Tiruvallur.
+Further, other parts of Chennai and other districts can be accessed by reaching Chennai Outer Ring Road which runs East to Tiruvallur.
 Tiruvallur - Sriperumbudur Road connects the Tiruvallur with industrial hubs and with Chennai Bangalore Highways at Sriperumbudur and can be used to reach Singaperumalkoil.
 The newly proposed Chennai Peripheral Ring Road from Mamallapuram to Ennore runs through Tiruvallur.

 Other than above roads, it is easy to reach Tirupati, Tirutani, Arakkonam, Sathyavedu, Uthukottai by road from Tiruvallur.